olzhasar/pytest-watcher/README.md

 ptw . --runner tox
 ```

-## Watching different patterns
+### Watching different patterns

-You can use the `--patterns` flag to specify file patterns that you want to monitor.
+You can use the `--patterns` flag to specify file patterns that you want to watch.
 It accepts a list of Unix-style patterns separated by a comma.
-The default value is "\*.py".
+The default value is "\*.py"

 Example: